+Flood Hazard Overlay Code

+PO5 AO5.3

-Development is resilient to a flood hazard event by ensuring design and built form account
+Development is resilient to a flood hazard event by ensuring design and built form account for the potential risks of flooding.

-AO5.3

 Development ensures that a non-habitable room below the flood planning level in Table 8.2.2.3 'Flood planning level for a habitable floor (residential development) and a non-habitable floor (non-residential development) and levels for hazardous chemicals' has a high water resistance.

+Performance Outcome Assessment

 The proposed development includes providing the car parking area (non-habitable) within the identified Medium risk flood hazard area.
-However, the proposed development includes the construction of a suspended slab to facilitate car parking at a level above the 1% AEP Defined Flood Level (8.9m AHD), being situated at approximately 9.5m AHD.
+However, the proposed development